grpc/test-infra/doc/deployment.md

    ./bin/runner -i config/samples/ruby_example_loadtest.yaml -c :1 --delete-successful-tests -o sponge_log.xml
    ```

-Alternatively, you can run the test manually with `kubectl`:
+Alternatively, you can apply the test to the cluster and monitor for completion:

 1. Start the test: